FunkinCrew/funkin-modding-docs/src/04-custom-stages/04-01-creating-a-stage.md

-# Creating a Friday Night Funkin' Mod - Custom Stages
+# Creating a Stage

-This guide will walk you through the process of creating a functioning, fully compatible Friday Night Funkin' mod, using the game's official systems for loading custom content and scripts.
-Once your mod is complete, you will be able to place it in the `mods` folder in your game install and use its content in-game without overriding the base game content and still maintain compatibility with other mods.

-This entry goes over adding new stages to the game, and using them in a song.

 ## Stage Assets

-The assets required for a stage should be placed into the `shared/images/` folder within your mod, ideally somewhere organized like a subfolder with the name of the stage.
+The image assets required for a stage should be placed into the `shared/images/` folder within your mod, ideally somewhere organized like a subfolder with the name of the stage.

-## Creating a Stage
+## Stage Data

 A custom stage requires creating a new JSON file in the `data/stages` folder

+Below is the "Main Stage" json file from Week 1 `assets/data/stages/mainStage.json`[^stagesource]

 ```json
 {